READ THE ARTICLE

 Trains do this.

-Now it emerges that somebody has to drive the train.
-So somebody had better be hired to drive the train.
+Somebody has to drive the train.
+So somebody has to be hired for this.
+And this is the

-Wait a minute.
-If the engineer did all that the following would happen:
+Well, if the engineer had to do all this, the following would happen:

 Well, it would still be a mess.